da-n/adventofcode2023/README.md

-# Advent of Code 2023
+# aoc23

-This repository contains my solutions to the [Advent od Code](https://adventofcode.com/) challenge.
+This repository contains my solutions to the [Advent od Code](https://adventofcode.com/) 2023 challenge.
 The solutions have been written in Rust.